sarahciston/codingcare/posts/0critintro.md

 To move from the "transformer" model architecture to trans*formative tech (and from tech to technocraft) means to acknowledge the requisite entanglement of community building and [critical sociotechnical systems].
 It means knowing the material we are transforming — by sharing in it, speaking nearby, walking beside, realizing what of it constitutes us or supports us.

-This work is about trans\*formation through trans\*lation and trans\*disciplinarity and trans\*gression.[^hooksTransgress] It wants to imagine trans\*formers otherwise, at a slant.  — for queerer systems (queer as a politics, as in fuck you, as in QueerOS, as in queer-enough).
+This work is about trans\*formation through trans\*lation and trans\*disciplinarity and trans\*gression.[^hooksTransgress] It wants to imagine trans\*formers [and other emergent/co-existing technological systems] otherwise, at a slant.  — for queerer systems (queer as a politics, as in fuck you, as in QueerOS, as in queer-enough).

 [^hooksTransgress]: As in "teaching that enables transgressions – a movement against and beyond boundaries." @hooksTeachingTransgressEducation1994